Treasurer: Gwen Henry

 Dear Property Owners:

-It is that time again to send out the 2017 tax bills.
-I have already received a number of calls wanting to know when the bills would be received and how the results look.
-The bills do have a different look for this year.
-The changes relate to the next
+It seems that the time to send out the real estate tax bills comes sooner each year.
+It really doesn’t.
+We send the bills out at the end of April each year.
+I have already received a number of calls wanting to know when the bills would be received

-As I write this letter, I do not know the amounts of individual bills, but I understand that the average tax rate is down 3.5% with the average bill up 2.2%.
-Remember this is an average, so it may not be your own experience.
+and how much they owe.
+As I write this letter, I do not know the amounts of the individual bills, but I understand that the average tax rate is down 2.12% with the average bill up 2.38%.
+Remember this is an average, so it may not be your experience.

-Every year I remind taxpayers to check their exemptions.
-The senior exemptions this year are on 61,068 parcels.
+The second factor is exemptions you might be eligible to receive.
+The most often missed is the senior exemption.
+The senior exemptions this year are on 62,891 parcels.
 If you are 65 or older, check to make sure you have this exemption.
-The exemption is worth an average tax reduction of $387.
-There are still
+There have

-too many instances where taxpayers in their eighties have never benefited from the exemption.
-I would remind you also, that you may not claim a residential exemption on more than one property (and one state).
+been instances where taxpayers in their eighties have never benefited from the exemption.

-If you have questions, please feel free to contact my office.
+If you have questions, please feel free to contact my office at 630-407-5900 or email@example.com.
 It is a privilege to serve you.